kubernetes/enhancements/keps/sig-api-machinery/3488-cel-admission-control/README.md

 - `Warn`: Validation failures are reported as warnings to the client. (xref: [Admisssion Webhook Warnings](https://kubernetes.io/blog/2020/09/03/warnings/#admission-webhooks))
 - `Audit`: Validation failures are published as audit events (see below Audit Annotations section for details).
-- `Log`: The apiserver handling the admission request logs the validation failure.

-If, in the future, `ValidatingAdmissionPolicy` also introduces enforcement action fields, this `validationActions` field on `ValidatingAdmissionPolicyBinding` will specify the "maximum" enforcement (at most the enforcement will be what `validationActions` specifies).
+If, in the future, `ValidatingAdmissionPolicy` also introduces enforcement action fields, this effective enforcement will be the set intersection of the the policy enforcement actions and the binding enforcement actions.

 Systems that need to aggregate validation failures may implement an [audit webhook backend](https://kubernetes.io/docs/tasks/debug/debug-cluster/audit/#webhook-backend).
 See below "Audit Events" for details.

-For singleton policies, the `validationActions` field will be set on the policy definition.
+For singleton policies, since there is no separate binding resource, the `validationActions` field will be set on the policy definition in the same way that other binding fields.

 Metrics will include validation action so that cluster administrators can monitor the validation failures of a binding before setting `validationActions` to `Deny`.